PatrickAtef8/EmbeddedLinuxKitchen/README.md

 ```bash
 make
 ```
-**What this does**: Builds the Crosstool-NG executable file.
+**What this does**: Compiles the Crosstool-NG executable file.
 After this step, you will have the `ct-ng` executable ready to use.

 For additional information, refer to the [Crosstool-NG Documentation](https://crosstool-ng.github.io/docs/).